Sample Undergraduate Nursing Dissertation Proposal

 ● Since a face-to-face interview method is used while conducting this study, the interaction may be stressful due to the topic’s sensitivity.

 ● Psychological risk such as distress.

-● The researcher–participant relationship can raise a range of ethical concerns such as respect for privacy, the establishment of honest and open interactions, and avoidance of misrepresentations.
+● The researcher–participant relationship can raise a range of ethical concerns such as respect for privacy, establishing honest and open interactions, and avoiding misrepresentations.

 Every study conducted encounters some limitations.
-Researching within a time frame often proves to be the hardest challenge.
-Even though using literature resources can be helpful, it may be classified as a hindrance since the studies have been conducted over different time periods.
+Researching within a time frame often proves to be the most complex challenge.
+Even though using literature resources can be helpful, it may be classified as a hindrance since the studies have been conducted over different periods.

-This section of the study will summarize and comprehensively interpret the analyzed data's findings and answer the research questions satisfactorily.
+This study section will summarize and comprehensively interpret the analyzed data’s findings and answer the research questions satisfactorily.